YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

-return code, and if it is not :code:`YDB_OK` access the intrinsic special variable `$zstatus`_ for more detailed information, Go application code calling YottaDB methods and functions will check the :code:`error` return value of the function to determine whether it is the empty string.
+return code, and if it is not :code:`YDB_OK` access the intrinsic special variable `$zstatus`_ for more detailed information, Go application code calling YottaDB methods and functions will check the :code:`error` interface to determine whether it is :code:`nil`.
 If it is not, the code has a choice of examining the string which is the `$zstatus`_ for the error or accessing the numeric value.
-In the event the return code is the empty string, the numeric value will be :code:`C.YDB_OK`; as a practical matter, applications will never access the numeric value when the :code:`error` return is an empty string.
+This means that Go application code will not see a :code:`C.YDB_OK` return.

 The YottaDB Go :code:`error` interface has a structure and a method.

 .. code-block:: go

     type YDBError struct {
-        errcode         int       // The error value (e.g. C.YDB_OK, C.YDB_ERR_DBFILERR, etc)
+        errcode         int       // The error value (e.g. C.YDB_ERR_DBFILERR)
-        errmsg          string    // The error string – nil if no error; $zstatus if otherwise }
+        errmsg          string    // The error string – $zstatus }

     func (err *YDBError) Error() string {